 This is for part-time courses only.
 You can apply to pay your fees in 6 instalments (completing in March) by deduction from your salary.
 Please note, you cannot claim more than one of these discounts against each fee.

 We can also help you identify other potential funding sources – such as Professional and Career Development Loans – and provide letters to support your applications too.

 You can also search and apply to charities and other funding bodies on the Alternative Guide to Postgraduate Funding website.
 (Choose the ‘I am a prospective student’ option and enter our PIN – 7517 – and your email address to get your username and password.)

 Resources such as the Grants Register, Charities Digest and Directory of Grant Making Trusts, which may be available at your library or careers service, will also have information on organisations that may be able to fully or partially fund your research.

 We offered up to 25 fully-funded PhD studentships across our five Faculties to UK and EU students for full-time PhD programmes starting in October 2018.
 These studentships include a stipend of £14,553 a year.

 Applications to the scheme for October 2018 have now closed.

-The Portsmouth Global PhD scholarship fund offered 1 fully funded PhD research scholarship and 4 fee bursaries to International (non-EU) research students applying for full-time PhD programmes starting in October 2018.
+The Portsmouth Global PhD scholarship fund offered 2 fully funded PhD research scholarships to international (non-EU) students starting a research programme in 2018/2019.

 The SCDTP is a doctoral training partnership (DTP) between the universities of Portsmouth, Southampton and Brighton.
 There are 36 studentships available each year for social science students carrying out PhD studies (+3) or Master’s and PhD studies (1+3) at these three universities.